The Operator OS Module Map

 One decision, one number, one mistake from running 7 donut shops, 11 rentals, and the software stack behind both.

-Preview the artifact →Hidden costs of self-employment, runway calculation, the real number you need before quitting.
+Follow the series →Hidden costs of self-employment, runway calculation, the real number you need before quitting.

 Read the breakdown →Backwards from your exit date.
 Every milestone from T-12 to T-1, the non-negotiables for leaving with leverage.